 So when something goes wrong, how long does a client have to take legal action against their professional adviser - at what point does the clock begin ticking?
+We recommend this guide is circulated to all Partners, Directors and Senior Managers for risk management purposes (and CPD, if applicable).

 - How long does your legal liability last?